-A paleo tortillas recipe is a flatbread recipe made with grain-free, gluten free flours also dairy-free and egg-free.
+A paleo tortilla recipe is a flatbread recipe made with grain-free, gluten-free flours also dairy-free, and egg-free.
 Therefore, paleo tortillas are vegan and ideal to create vegan gluten-free wraps.

-- Arrowroot flour or tapioca flour, both flour can be substitute in this recipe with same amount, they are both paleo approved.
-You can also use corn starch instead of arrowroot flour but it won’t be paleo anymore and the tortillas will slightly less flexible
+- Arrowroot flour or tapioca flour, either of these flours can be used for this recipe with the same amount, they are both paleo-friendly.
+You can also use corn starch instead of arrowroot flour but it won’t be paleo anymore and the tortillas will slightly less flexible.

-- Unsweetened coconut milk or plant based milk, soy milk is not paleo but a great vegan option here.
-Almond milk works but it makes the tortillas crispier and they break easily when rolled.
+- Unsweetened coconut milk or any plant-based milk.
+Soy milk is not paleo but a great vegan option here.
+Almond milk works, but it makes the tortillas crispier and they break easily when rolled.

-- Garlic powder – optional, but it adds a delicious garlic flavor to these tortillas
+- Garlic powder – optional, but it adds a delicious garlic flavor.

 Whisk and add liquid at room temperature